ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 # Practical Deep OCR for scene text using CTPN + CRNN

+#### Please note that the CTPN code used in this post has been updated.
+#### Instead of the Caffe based CTPN I have migrated to (Tensorflow CTPN by eragonruan](https://github.com/eragonruan/text-detection-ctpn)

-This folder contains two notebooks which demonstrate use of CTPN (Caffe implementation) [1,2] for Text box detection and CRNN (PyTorch implmentation) [3,4] for Text character recognition.
+This folder contains two notebooks which demonstrate use of CTPN [1,2, 5] for Text box detection and CRNN (PyTorch implmentation) [3,4] for Text character recognition.
 Most online tutorials describe traditional OCR techniques using Tessaract.
 However Tessaract is not useful for scene text recognition, i.e. text occurring in natural scenes, with wide variation in fonts, colors and background.
 Over the last couple of years